nathan-gilbert/koref/README.md

 ## Roadmap to 1.0

-* Read in corpus, apply preprocessors
+* Read in a corpus and then apply preprocessors
     * Byte spans for all annotations
     * Support for multiple annotators
 * Re-implement Reconcile Data Flow with key exceptions.
     * Client/Server Model
     * Modern and diverse Annotation Packages
-    * Able to handle legacy and some modern data sets
+    * Able to handle legacy and modern coreference data sets